bitifet/ncast/README.md

         Like previous example, but does not send anything to standard output.
         Errors are locally shown (standard error is not captured).

+    find / | ncast -b --host 0.0.0.0
+        Listen to all network interfaces.

 EXAMPLES (Client mode)
     ncast
-        Connect and persist to default host and port (0.0.0.0:2549) and copy everything received to standard output.
+        Connect and persist to default host and port (localhost:2549) and copy everything received to standard output.

     ncast | grep '^find:'